 Group therapy creates an environment where participants are able to not only work on their own issues but to help others work on theirs.
 Such an opportunity is truly helpful, as both efforts co-exist beautifully and add strength to each other.
 When an individual participates in group therapy, that person will receive help, support, advice, solidarity, and real-world solutions from their peers.
 In turn, one will feel inspired by this to reach out and help his peers in a likewise fashion.
 This action of helping others also further strengthens one’s own ability to help oneself, which is then again added to by one’s peers’ efforts to help him.
 This cyclical pattern creates an ongoing positive environment that is very conducive to sobriety.

-Common Self-Help Groups Delivered at Outpatient Facilities
+Self-Help Group Therapy Delivered at Outpatient Facilities

 After one completes residential treatment at a rehabilitation facility, it is of the utmost importance to continue recovery at an outpatient center.
 The stability and strength that aftercare group sessions delivers to recovering addicts are very worthwhile.
 In fact, according to the National Institute on Drug Abuse, engaging in aftercare post-treatment reduces one’s chances of relapse by fifty percent.